Derandomizing Multivariate Polynomial Factoring for Low Degree Factors: Introduction

 \paragraph{Divisibility testing.} In a factorization algorithm, we may want to check if a candidate factor is truly a factor via \emph{divisibility testing}.
 It asks to test if a polynomial~$g(\z)$ divides a polynomial~$f(\z)$.
 Forbes~\cite{forbes2015deterministic} showed that the divisibility testing question can be efficiently reduced to an instance of a PIT question of a model that relates to both~$f$ and~$g$, see Lemma~\ref{lem:divisibility}.
 Currently, we do not know any deterministic polynomial time algorithm even when~$g$ and~$f$ are both sparse polynomials.
 When~$f$ is a sparse polynomial and~$g$ is a linear polynomial, the problem reduces to polynomial identity testing of any-order read-once oblivious branching programs (ROABPs), see Section~\ref{sec:constant-degree-ROABP}.
-We do not know a deterministic polynomial time algorithm, even for testing if a quadratic polynomial $g$ divides a sparse polynomial.
+We do not know a deterministic polynomial-time algorithm, even for testing if a quadratic polynomial~$g$ divides a sparse polynomial.

-\paragraph{Irreducibility projection.} For testing irreducibility of multivariate polynomials, one can use some of the effective versions of Hilbert's irreducibility theorem \cite{von1985factoring, kaltofen1985effective, kaltofen1995effective}.
+\paragraph{Irreducibility projection.} For testing irreducibility of multivariate polynomials, one can use some of the effective versions of Hilbert's Irreducibility Theorem~\cite{von1985factoring, kaltofen1985effective, kaltofen1995effective}.
 These results can be also seen as an effective version of a classical theorem of Bertini in algebraic geometry.
-A multivariate irreducible polynomial $f(x,z_1,\ldots,z_n)$ may become reducible if we project the variables to make it univariate, but irreducibility is preserved if we project it in a way to make it a bivariate polynomial.
+A multivariate irreducible polynomial $f(x,z_1,z_2,\ldots,z_n)$ may become reducible if we project the variables to make it univariate, but irreducibility is preserved if we project it in a way to make it a bivariate polynomial.
 Unfortunately, finding such a projection in deterministic polynomial time is hard.
-We do not know how to find such irreducibility preserving projections even for sparse polynomials, though we know efficient hitting set generators for them.
+We do not know how to find polynomial-sized irreducibility preserving projections even for sparse polynomials, though we know polynomial-sized hitting set generators for them.
+This remains an outstanding open question.

+\paragraph{Special cases of multivariate factoring.} In many settings, one has \emph{a priori} structural information about the factors of a given polynomial— for instance, that certain (or even all) factors are linear, have bounded degree, or more generally, are sparse.
+A classic source of such a structure is the theory of $U$-\emph{resultants} due to Macaulay, where one encounters families of polynomials that decompose into linear forms.
+As another example, consider the standard arithmetization of a $3$-CNF formula: it naturally produces a polynomial presented as a product of \emph{clause polynomials}, and each clause polynomial depends on at most three variables and is multilinear Restricted factorizations of this type have also been studied in the context of \emph{algebraization}~\cite{impagliazzo2009axiomatic}.